Feeling Tired? Try Ashwagandha!

 Ashwagandha’s ability to lower stress, improve depression, boost energy levels, help relieve insomnia, improve anemia, lower histamine levels, boost memory and cognitive performance, ease inflamed joints and muscles, balance adrenal function, and much more make it a potential aide for many health challenges.

-If our diet and lifestyle are less than ideal then no amount of ashwagandha can truly heal us.
+If our diet and lifestyle are less than ideal then no amount of ashwagandha can heal health issues.
 It should be a secondary focus.
 With my nutrition consulting clients, I ensure that they are getting all of the essential nutrients from extremely bioavailable whole foods before I dive into additional natural medicinal support like ashwagandha.

 In addition to adopting a healthy traditional food diet, an incredible nutrient to FIRST place emphasis on is magnesium.
 Trying out our magnesium water recipe and magnesium lotion recipe are a good place to start for most people since the forms of magnesium in those recipes are easily tolerated and extremely well-absorbed by the body.
 Plus they are budget-friendly!